Smarties98/MethPy/README.md

 ![chart1](Images/chart1.png)

-"Table file name" is a drop donw menu in which the table file could be selected, "Gene name" and "Experimental condition" are not mandatory but these information will be inserted in the graph.
-The risolution can be changed entering a value in the specific text box.
-The extension can be selected among .tif, .pdf and .jpg.
-The button referring to "Custom settings for base range and errors" open the following window:
+The "Table file name" is a dropdonw menurom which the table file can be selected.
+"Gene name" and "Experimental condition" are optional but will be included in the graph.
+The resolution can be changed by entering a value in the specific text box.
+The file extension can be selected among `.tif`, `.pdf` and `.jpg`.
+The "Click me!" button referring to "Custom settings for base range and errors" opens the following window:

 ![chart2](Images/chart2.png)

-In this a specific range of bases to take into consideration can be specified.
-If a number is inserted in "Same error value for all the bases" that value is used to add an error bar to all the cytosine present in the graph, while "Custom errors for each base; enter a comma-separated list of numbers" takes a list separated to comma and at each cytosine adds a different error bar, if the values are not enough, the last cytosines will have an error of zero.
-"Dysplay the error cap" can be checked to add the error caps to the error bars.
+Here, a specific range of bases to consider can be specified.
+If a number is entered in "Same error value for all the bases", that value is used to add an error bar to all cytosine present in the graph.
+The option "Custom errors for each base; enter a comma-separated list of numbers" allows inputting a comma-separated list of values, assigning a different error bar to each cytosine; if there are fewer values than cytosines, the remaining cytosines will have an error of zero.
+Checking "Dysplay the error cap" will add caps to the error bars.

-The button referring to "Custom chart colors" open the following window:
+The button "Click me!" referring to "Custom chart colors" opens the following window:

 ![chart3](Images/chart3.png)

-In this window the colors of the bars can be selected as well as if displaing or not the percentage over each bar.
-The initial colors are red for the CpG cytosines and gray for the non-CpG ones.
-After the first time if new colors are selected they are saved and showed as the new default colors.
-The choice about displaying the error cap and the percentage for each bar is saved.
+In this window, the colors of the bars can be selected, as well as whether to display the percentage over each bar.
+The initial colors are red for CpG cytosines and gray for non-CpG ones.
+After the first use, if new colors are selected, they are saved and shown as the new default colors.
+The choices regarding displaying the error cap and the percentage for each bar are also saved.

-The main graph produced is one that contains both CpG and non-CpG cytosines.
-But other two graphs are produced, one with just the Cpg and the other with just the non-CpG.
+The main graph produced contains both CpG and non-CpG cytosines.
+Additionally, two other graphs are generated: one with only Cpg cytosines and another with only non-CpG cytosines.

 ![chart4](Images/chart4.jpg)
 ![chart5](Images/chart5.jpg)